1948 Molyneux

 The toile will become a part of the Fashion Institute of Technology’s Graduate Study toile collection after the exhibition closes.

 Preliminary measurements & patterning of the sleeve pieces.
 The wool check had likely been steam shaped during construction, and had felted and warped due to the heat & moisture of being worn, especially at the armhole.
 Due to these distortions, patterning was complex.
-I used a line of checks as a point of reference, measuring out and up to plot points on the armhole curve.
+I used a line of checks as a point of reference, measuring out & up to plot points on the armhole curve.